aehng/Lecture-Notes/Module5/Lec34-Fri_Apr_07/README.md

 Your feedback is very important to me, and I really want you to take this survey.
 Each semester I take many useful suggestions and incorporate them into my future courses.
 If I'm doing anything right, it is due to suggestions given by previous students.

 The more input I get from you the better I am able to improve as an instructor.
 My goal is to reach 80% participation.
-To that end I am offering 25 points of sweet, sweet *extra credit* for your response.
+To that end, I am offering 25 points of sweet, sweet *extra credit* for your response.
 This is the *only* extra credit I give.
 Your responses remain anonymous, and I will not even see them until after finals week.

 *   The extra points will be automatically applied to your grade on Canvas by the University **at the end of Finals Week**
-    *   There is nothing that I can do to speed this up, or verify that your submission was accepted - **it's anonymous!**
+    *   There is nothing that I can do to speed this up or verify that your submission was accepted - **it's anonymous!**
     *   Your points will come through; trust the system
 *   The survey closes Wednesday, April 26th at 11:59 PM